clairemuia/MAP674_Final_ClaireMuia/README.md

 I think zonal statistics was generally appropriate to use for this data/these objectives, and that it resulted in informative visualizations for most audiences (but probably wouldn't be used much in a very scientific sense since I decided to perform the stats with governmental boundaries as zones and means within those).
 A different type of spatial analysis and subsequent mapping may be more informative for actual foresters/scientists, but I think zonal stats in this manner were appropriate for the project and the broader objectives and audiences I mentioned, along with conservation dollar/effort allocation to specific legislative areas in the US.

 I would have thought/planned my R workflow out more ahead of time, especially concerning modifying the original WO raster, in order to cut down on unnecessary steps and be more concise coding-wise.
 A lot of those steps can be combined if the process is thought out ahead of time (simultaneously making the resolution more coarse, changing the cell size to squares, and extending the new raster).
 I thought ahead and planned better for the mapping, so that part of the process was much more consice and less sort of "stream of consciousness" coding as I went along.
 I could have gone back and slimmed those resampling parts down, but I didn't want to push too close to the deadline of the assignment.

-### You don't have to work through lots of iterations of the analysis when you identify something that could be tried in the future.
-The purpose of the map discussion is to think critically about the analysis you worked through, the map decisions you made, and how those could be adapted in the future.